Spectralle/DOACPower-Trello-Powerup/README.md

 An in-development Trello PowerUp made for use by the Devonport OAC.

+# Current Features
+- Description Snippets: Show a small snippet of Card descriptions on the front of the Card.

+---

 Head here to manage the powerup Trello integration:

 👉  [https://trello.com/power-ups/admin](https://trello.com/power-ups/admin)